 Certain credits are allowed on the Mississippi individual income tax return as direct credits or as pass-through credits from Partnerships, S-Corporations, and LLC's: MS Natural Heritage Program and MS Scenic Streams Stewardship Program- Section 27-7-22.21.
 A credit is allowed for certain costs associated with donations of land which are conservation sites under the MS Natural Heritage Program or which are along streams nominated to the MS Scenic Streams Stewardship program.
 Credit for Certain Qualified Adoption Expenses - Section 27-7-22.32.
 A credit against Mississippi income tax of the amount of the "qualified adoption expenses" paid or incurred, not to exceed Two Thousand Five Hundred Dollars (\$2,500), for each dependent child legally adopted by a taxpayer during calendar year 2006 or thereafter.
-Historic Structure Credit - Section 27-7-22.31.
+Historic Structure Credit -Section 27-7-22.31.
 A credit for costs incurred for the rehabilitation of eligible property which is a certified historic structure or a structure in a certified historic district.
-Job Development

-Assessment Fee - Section 27-7-22.3.
+Job Development Assessment Fee - Section 27-7-22.3.
 A credit to employees whose wages have been assessed to help pay for Business Finance Corporation issued bonds which created their jobs.
 Business Ad Valorem Tax Credit - Section 27-7-22.5.
 Credit allowed to manufacturers, distributors, wholesalers or retail merchants who pay ad valorem taxes in Mississippi imposed on commodities, products, goods, wares and merchandise held for resale.
 Finance Company Privilege Tax - Section 27-21-9.
 Gaming Control Act License Fees Credit - Section 75-76-179.
 License fees paid under the Gaming Control Act are allowed as a credit against income tax.
 The credit may not exceed the amount of income tax due.
-Motion Picture Credit - Section 57-89-5.
-A credit is allowed for taxpayers for the production of a motion picture production in Mississippi.
-The amount of the credit is 10% of the total aggregate payroll for residents employed in connection with the state-certified production during a taxable year.
 Reforestation Credit - Section 27-7-22.15.
 A credit for eligible owners who incur costs for approved reforestation practices for eligible tree species on eligible lands, in the amount of 50% of the average cost.
 The lifetime maximum credit is \$75,000.